Izardo/pands-problem-sheet/README.md

 #### Understanding the code:

 1. The while loop performs a repeat loop as long as the number equals 1.
 2. Inside the while loop is an if statement.
-Which is exected if the number is even (the modulus operand is used to check this).
-If the if statment is true, the indented code block will be executed - dividing the the value stored in 'num' by two and appending the result to the numList.
-If the if statement is false, the else statement will be executed - 'num' is multiplied by 3 and 1 is added to it and the resut is appended to 'numList'.
+The if statement is executed if the number is even (the modulus operand is used to check this).
+If even, the indented code block will be executed - dividing the the value stored in 'num' by two and appending the result to the numList.
+If the if statement is false, the else statement will be executed - 'num' is multiplied by 3 and 1 is added to it and the result is appended to 'numList'.
 3. When 'num' equals 1, the while statement will evaluate as false causing a break out of the while loop.
 4. The print statment is then executed, which converts the list objects in 'numList' to integer objects, finally, printing the list of integers.

 #### References:

 [1] "How to Convert a Float List to an Integer List in Python."
 Evgeny Erunov, 07 Feb.
-2021, blog.finxter.com/how-to-convert-a-float-list-to-an-integer-list-in-python</br>
+2021, https://blog.finxter.com/how-to-convert-a-float-list-to-an-integer-list-in-python</br>
 [2] Vanderplas, Jacob T. *A Whirlwind Tour of Python.* O'Reilly Media, 2016. pp. 37</br>
 [3] "Python Lists." w3schools, 07 Feb.
 2021, www.w3schools.com/python/python_lists.asp</br>
 [4] "Python For Loops." w3schools, 07 Feb.
 2021, www.w3schools.com/python/python_for_loops.asp